 The single most expensive misconception in Pennsylvania senior care is "Mom is on Medicare, so the nursing home is covered."
 It is not.
 Original Medicare pays for short-stay post-hospital skilled nursing for up to 100 days per benefit period (with a $217 per day copay starting on day 21 in 2026), and it pays for home health when you are homebound and have a skilled need, but it pays nothing for the room and board you actually pay every month at a nursing facility, a personal care home, an assisted living residence, or a memory care unit.
 Long-term care in PA is funded by a different set of payers entirely.
 There are seven of them.
 Most PA families combine three to five.

-This guide walks you through the seven funding pathways (Original Medicare, Medicare Advantage, PA Medicaid via Community HealthChoices, the LIFE Program, OPTIONS, VA benefits, and private resources), the 2026 cost picture across every PA care setting, the application timelines you should expect, the Pennsylvania-specific risks that do not exist in most states (the Filial Support Law and the Pittas case), the consumer-friendly news (PA's probate-only estate recovery rule), and the decision tree that gets most PA families to the right starting answer in under a minute.
+This guide walks you through the seven funding pathways (Original Medicare, Medicare Advantage, PA Medicaid via Community HealthChoices, the LIFE Program, OPTIONS, VA benefits, and private resources), the 2026 cost picture across every PA care setting, the application timelines you should expect, the Pennsylvania-specific risks (the Filial Support Law and the Pittas case), the consumer-friendly news (PA's probate-only estate recovery rule), and the decision tree that gets most PA families to the right starting answer in under a minute.
 It synthesizes the Brevy bench on Pennsylvania assisted living, nursing homes, memory care, home care, Community HealthChoices, the LIFE Program, and getting paid as a family caregiver.
 Use this article as the hub.

 What senior care actually costs in Pennsylvania in 2026

 Regional variation is significant.
-The five-county Philadelphia metro runs roughly 10% to 18% above the statewide median across all settings.
-Pittsburgh and Allegheny are roughly 5% to 12% above.
-Lehigh Valley and the Capital region sit close to the median.
-The North-Central, Northwest, and Northern Tier regions run 10% to 15% below.
-The cross-cutting reality is that regardless of region, a year of NF care in PA represents a substantial six-figure annual cost private-pay, with memory care adding a premium depending on the license setting.
+The five-county Philadelphia metro and the Pittsburgh/Allegheny area run above the statewide medians across most settings; the Lehigh Valley and the Capital region sit closer to the median; the North-Central, Northwest, and Northern Tier regions run below it.
+The cross-cutting reality is that regardless of region, a year of nursing-facility care in PA is a substantial six-figure annual cost private-pay (a private room ran about $164,250 statewide in 2025, priced on 365 days of care), with memory care adding a premium depending on the license setting.markets.financialcontent.com.
+(2025).
+CareScout Releases 2025 Cost of Care Data for Pennsylvania (Business Wire, March 2, 2026).
+Retrieved Aug 4, 2026, from https://markets.financialcontent.com/stocks/article/bizwire-2026-3-2-carescout-releases-2025-cost-of-care-data-for-pennsylvania

 Every Pennsylvania family pays for senior care through some combination of seven layers.
 The layers are not mutually exclusive.
 Most families combine three to five.